SublimeCodeIntel/SublimeCodeIntel/src/README.txt

 * SilverCity patched to compile with scintilla 210
 * scintilla patched to add User Language Definitions and XML, using 210 instead of the older bundled version with SilverCity.
+* sgmlop patched to have '%' symbol as PI and send positions to Parsers.

 For platforms with a *nix shell, use ./build.sh to build and "deploy" the needed binary files (_SilverCity.so and ciElementTree.so) for SublimeCodeIntel to work.